abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

-    LS is a tradeoff between efficiency and the fact that LS doesn't try to find a global optimum, i.e. in other words you are willing to give up the idea of ​​finding a global optimum for the satisfaction to quickly find a local optimum.
+    LS is a tradeoff between efficiency and the fact that LS doesn't try to find a global optimum, i.e. in other words you are willing to give up the
+    idea of finding a global optimum for the satisfaction to quickly find a local optimum.

     ..  topic::  A certain blindness